ericabrisigotti/intensive_care_outcome_prediction_with_machine_learning/README.md

 nonlinear physiological dynamics.
 By relying on short pre-SBT physiological windows (often as brief as 15 minutes) making directly at the clinical point of extubation, offering a lightweight, readily deployable tool for ICU weaning assessment.

+The dataset will not be made available as it is contains sensitive information and it is property of the Teaching Hospital of the University of Padova.
+The up-to-date code will be made available after the paper regarding this project will be published.